-The National Association of Insurance Commissioners (NAIC) approved Insurance Data Security Model Law and the State of New York in March 2017 placed into effect Section 500 of Title 23 of the Official Compilation of Codes.
+The National Association of Insurance Commissioners (NAIC) approved the Insurance Data Security Model Law and the State of New York in March 2017 placed into effect Section 500 of Title 23 of the Official Compilation of Codes.

-"Computers, software, programming and algorithms are all parts of a cybersecurity risk program, but it is the interaction with the 'humans' that makes all the difference in world."
+"Computers, software, programming and algorithms are all parts of a cybersecurity risk program, but it is the interaction with 'humans' that makes all the difference in the world."

-This comprehensive training course is for anyone who wants to have a strong base of knowledge and understanding of the essentials of cybersecurity risk management program.
+This comprehensive training course is for anyone who wants to have a strong base of knowledge and understanding of the essentials of a cybersecurity risk management program.

 This timely CPE virtual training is for project directors, project leaders, and all other individuals responsible for creating an effective cybersecurity program and its associated documents.
 This is for an insurance organization.
 Each attendee will be sent home with a set of 35 documents that were used to create the academy.